djuanit0x/decentralized-credit-history/README.md

 ## A DAPP to give students credit history on the blockchain, through a smart contract.
-Built with ethereum and react (in progress)
+Built with Truffle and react (in progress)